shiramwangi/thero/README.md

 A future where **every African clean energy or land-use project can easily validate its carbon impact**, access global markets, and secure sustainable financing.

 **Thero = Climate Impact Made Verifiable.**

+Will update this readme as we move with the project